Making Homes Attainable for Canadians

-CALA is a not-for-profit organization solving Canada's housing crisis by making affordable housing a standalone, investable asset class, geting homes built for the essential workers who keep our cities running.
+CALA is a not-for-profit organization solving Canada's housing crisis by making attainable housing a standalone, investable asset class, getting homes built for the key workers who keep our cities running.

 Our Mission

-Tackling the affordable housing crisis head-on with a hands-on approach
+Tackling the attainable housing crisis head-on with a hands-on approach

 Canadian Workforce Housing